 You are little smart alecks too.
 When we ask you to do something, sometimes you just say, “No.” So then we’ve learned to phrase it not as a request. 🙂 But sometimes you’ll try to fake us out–like when we say, “Okay, let’s leave your pacifier there.”
 You’ll grin and pretend to take it out, but then jam it back into your mouth.
 You’ve also figured how to drag your baby adirondack chairs around and use it as a stepstool to reach something you can’t.

 You greet us with “hi” and “hello” when someone comes in or downstairs.
 You also now like to call out from your room–we hear a little voice saying “hi” or “all done” or “more wa-wer” at night or in the morning.
 It makes us laugh every time, because your little voices are so cute.
 You also know your own names, and each other’s too!

 You’ve become much more social in general–you now look at strangers while we’re out and about, and you smile at them and say, “hi.”
 Many people smile and say hi back, and that makes you very happy!

 We got you these potty chairs, but NOT because any of us are anywhere near ready for potty training.
 I just figure it’s good to make you comfortable seeing them around the house.
 You like sitting on them. 🙂

 You’re getting ever more physical.
 You now love running and jumping on the couch, and climbing on/in things and people.
-Malcolm, I caught you crawling inside your kitchen cabinet (the one we leave for random bits that you guys can play with), and Emmett, you’ve started climbing on us to balance–you even throw up your hands and say, “I did it!”
+M, I caught you crawling inside your kitchen cabinet (the one we leave for random bits that you guys can play with), and E, you’ve started climbing on us to balance–you even throw up your hands and say, “I did it!”